kadyepley/project-one/README.md

 Box plot analysis shows that median water consumption tends to increase as the temperature ranges become higher, indicating a positive relationship between temperature and water consumption.

+**Humidity Variations**

 Correlation coefficient: -0.25 , pvalue: 0.09610620068416795 for humidity vs water consumed

 The p-value of 0.09610620068416795 suggests that there is not enough evidence to reject the null hypothesis.
 The null hypothesis states that there is no correlation between water usage and humidity level .We found very week negative correlation (-.25 )

+**Seasonal Variations**

+Based on the observation from  scatter plot and boxplot for each season showing water consumption , it is evident that the average monthly water consumption is higher during the Summer and Fall seasons, while it is lower during the Spring and Winter seasons.
+Specifically, the highest average water consumption is observed during the Summer, while the lowest average water consumption occurs during the Winter

 ##### **Conclusion:**
-Based on the analysis, we can conclude that as the average temperature rises, we can expect an increase in monthly water consumption.
-This relationship is unlikely to be a coincidence.
+Based on the analysis, we can conclude that as the average temperature rises, we can expect an increase in monthly water consumption.This relationship is unlikely to be a coincidence.

+There is no correlation between water usage and humidity level

+Based on the observation from  scatter plot and boxplot for each season showing water consumption , it is evident that the average monthly water consumption is higher during the Summer and Fall seasons, while it is lower during the Spring and Winter seasons.
+Specifically, the highest average water consumption is observed during the Summer, while the lowest average water consumption occurs during the Winter

 ##### Limitations:
 The analysis has not considered other factors, such as city growth.
-#### **Research question 2:**
-How does water usage change throughout the year across different seasons?
-##### **Results:**
-Based on the observation from  scatter plot and boxplot for each season showing water consumption , it is evident that the average monthly water consumption is higher during the Summer and Fall seasons, while it is lower during the Spring and Winter seasons.
-Specifically, the highest average water consumption is observed during the Summer, while the lowest average water consumption occurs during the Winter
-##### **Conclusion:**
-The above observations suggets a seasonal influence on water consumption

 ##### **Statistics**
 | Statistic | Total water consumed (Millions) | Average Temperature |
 | --------- | ------------------------------ | ------------------- |